 Long Branch High School is a four-year comprehensive high school containing grades 9 through 12.
 Students are offered a curriculum with the opportunities for college preparatory, business and career-oriented studies.
-The High School consists of three small learning communities; the School of Leadership (LDR); the School of Science, Technology, Engineering and Mathematics (STEM) and the School of Visual and Performing Arts (VPA).
+The High School consists of four small learning communities; the School of Leadership (LDR); the School of Science, Technology, Engineering and Mathematics (STEM); the School of Visual and Performing Arts (VPA) and the School of Social Justice (SOSJ).
 Teachers work in a collaborative environment and are committed to the learning of the students to ensure their academic success.

-Grading System
+Grading Policy